philanderson888/course-notes/cyber/README.md

           SYN/ACK packet returned?
 Then port is open and service is available RST returned?
 Device reachable but port closed and no service available

-       tcpview in SysInternals : GUI alternative to netstat

        nmap